Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 }
 ```

-### 23. Initialize GenericTag
+### 12. Initialize GenericTag

-Inside getValue override method get the data from Zelle and send result back to client side.
+Inside the getValue override method get the data from Zelle and send the result back to the client side.

 ## iOS Platform:

-### 24. Create a ViewController
+### 1. Create a ViewController

-Open iOS platform inside Xcode and create new ViewController to launch Zelle.
+Open the iOS platform inside Xcode and create a new ViewController to launch Zelle®.

-### 25. Place the ZelleSDK XCframework file inside the Runner.
+### 2. Place the ZelleSDK XCframework file inside the Runner.

 ![flutter_ios_sdk](../../assets/images/flutter_ios_sdk.jpg)

-### 26. Add the ZelleSDK required permissions in Info.plist file.
+### 3. Add the ZelleSDK required permissions (i.e., contact, camera, gallery) in the Info.plist file.
-- Example:
-- 1) Contact permission
-- 2) Camera permission
-- 3) Gallery Permission

 ![flutter_ios_info](../../assets/images/flutter_ios_info.jpg)

-### 27. Open the file AppDelegate.swift located under Runner > Runner in the Project navigator.
+### 4. Open the file AppDelegate.swift located under Runner > Runner in the Project navigator.

-### 28. Override the application:didFinishLaunchingWithOptions: function and create a FlutterMethodChannel tied to the channel name zellesdk.launch.
+### 5. Override the application:didFinishLaunchingWithOptions: function and create a FlutterMethodChannel tied to the channel name zellesdk.launch.

 ```json
   override func application(